-- 5.5 Before implementation of the strategy, advice has been sought from council officials to confirm the suitability of the plan, to ensure it meets the outcomes of openness and transparency, local engagement and equality and diversity.
-The following elements are integral to the strategy. - Engagement with elected members and community planning partners - Engagement with local community and focus groups - Engagement with staff representative bodies - Engagement with the business community - Use of online surveys and social media - Publishing consultation to WWW and internal intranet sites - Consultation with a range of stakeholders on the draft priorities and objectives, including locally elected members, council officials, local communities, and local planning partnerships. - 5.6 The consultation phase commenced on the 1st December 2013 and will end on the 14th February 2014.
-The methodology will include online surveys, use of social media, Websites, circulation of drafts to stakeholders and face to face meetings with elected members, community based groups and council officers. - 5.7 At the close of the consultation period feedback will be reviewed to ensure that it is reflected in the final version of the draft Perth and Kinross Local Fire and Rescue Plan 2014 2017.
+- 6.2 The Perth & Kinross Local Fire and Rescue Plan 2014-17 will be implemented on 1st April 2014.
+In developing the plan the Local Senior Officer initiated a programme of community engagement and consultation to give the people of Perth & Kinross an opportunity to shape and influence the priorities and objectives for their local fire and rescue service. - 6.3 A community engagement and consultation strategy was developed to provide clear direction on how to effectively engage with and consult our stakeholders, partners and staff.
+A local plan public consultation survey was also used to capture feedback from key stakeholders on our proposed plan. - 6.4 Before implementation of the consultation strategy advice was sought from Community Safety Committee to confirm the suitability of the approach, to ensure that it met the outcomes of openness and transparency, local engagement and equality and diversity.
+The following elements were integral to the strategy. - Engagement with elected members and community planning partners - Engagement with local community and focus groups - Engagement with staff representative bodies - Engagement with the business community including Chamber of Commerce and Federation of Small Business - Use of online surveys and social media - Publishing consultation to WWW and internal intranet sites - Consultation with a range of stakeholders on the draft priorities and objectives, including locally elected members, council officials, local communities, and local planning partnerships. - The consultation phase commenced on 29 November 2013 and ended on the 14 February 2014.
+The methodology included online surveys, use of social media, Websites, circulation of drafts to stakeholders and face to face meetings with elected members, council officers, local partners and community based groups. - 6.6 The feedback from these channels has been reviewed and will be reflected in the final version of the Perth & Kinross Local Fire and Rescue Plan 2014-17.

-6 FINANCIAL IMPLICATIONS
+7 FINANCIAL IMPLICATIONS

-6.1 There are no financial implications as a consequence of this report.
+7.1 There are no financial implications as a consequence of this report.

-7 EQUALITY IMPACT ASSESSMENT
+8 EQUALITY IMPACT ASSESSMENT

-- 7.1 Equality groups will be included in the consultation process with all feedback received being considered for inclusion in the final draft plan. - 7.2 An equality impact assessment of the final draft plan will be carried out to ensure compliance with the SFRS equality policy.
-The outcomes of this assessment will be reviewed by the relevant department of PKC for compliance with their process.
+- 8.1 Equality groups were included in the consultation process with all feedback received being considered for inclusion in the final version of the plan. - 8.2 An equality impact assessment has been carried out by the SFRS in accordance with their equality duties.

-8 ENVIRONMENTAL CONSIDERATIONS
+9 ENVIRONMENTAL CONSIDERATIONS

-8.1 This report will have no direct impact on the environment.
+9.1 This report will have no direct impact on the environment.
 Environmental policies are in place to ensure corporate social responsibility including the reduction of waste and carbon emissions to ensure compliance with the Climate Change Act 2009 and the Scottish Governments emissions targets.

-9 SUMMARY
+10 SUMMARY